anudit/themis/README.md

 - **countryCodeIsoAlpha3** : This is the ISO Alpha 3 Standard Country Code.
 You can find the available country codes below.

-- **exchangeRate** : Exchange rate of the currency vs USD.

-- **ppp** : This is the Purchasing Power Pairity. ℹ️ The actual value is multiplied by (10**4) and returned.
+- **exchangeRate** : Exchange rate of the currency vs USD. ℹ️ The original value is multiplied by (10^6) and returned by the contract.
 This is done to allow storing decimals on Ethereum.

+- **ppp** : This is the Purchasing Power Pairity. ℹ️ The original value is multiplied by (10^4) and returned by the contract.

-- **pppConversionFactor** : The `exchangeRate` and `ppp` property are used to compute the `pppConversionFactor`.  ℹ️ The actual value is multiplied by (10^17) and returned.
-This is done to allow storing decimals on Ethereum.
+- **pppConversionFactor** : The `exchangeRate` and `ppp` property are used to compute the `pppConversionFactor`.  ℹ️ The original value is multiplied by (10^15) and returned by the contract.

 ## Integration Guide